vv9k/pkger/README.md

 # pkger 📦🐳
 [![Travis CI](https://travis-ci.org/wojciechkepka/pkger.svg?branch=master)](https://travis-ci.org/wojciechkepka/pkger/builds)
-Package building tool utilizing Docker.
+Package building tool utilizing Docker written in Rust 🦀.

-The main purpose of pkger is to automate building `.rpm` or `.deb` (perhaps more in the future) packages on multiple operating systems, versions and architectures.
+The main purpose of pkger is to automate building `.rpm` or `.deb` (perhaps more in the future) binary, pre-built packages on multiple operating systems, versions and architectures.

 ## Config
 Config file has a following structure: